isabella232/OfficeDocs-AlchemyInsights-pr.et-EE/AlchemyInsights/bitlocker-recovery-keys.md

       Password:
         393943-22222-281721-555554-577984-77777-194700-99999
 ```
-<span data-ttu-id="87ebb-107">Kui seade krüptiti enne sisselogimist Intune ' is, võis taastevõti olla seostatud "Microsofti kontoga" (MK), mida kasutati OOBE-protsessi ajal seadmesse sisse logimiseks.</span><span class="sxs-lookup"><span data-stu-id="87ebb-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="87ebb-108">Kui see oli nii,  https://onedrive.live.com/recoverykey tuleks selle MSA-ga sisse logida ja sisse logida, et kuvada seadmed, mille taastevõti on talletatud.</span><span class="sxs-lookup"><span data-stu-id="87ebb-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>
+<span data-ttu-id="11725-107">Kui seade oli enne Intune'is registreerumist krüptitud, võib taastevõti olla seostatud "Microsofti kontoga" (MSA), mida kasutati seadmesse SISSE logimiseks OOBE-protsessi käigus.</span><span class="sxs-lookup"><span data-stu-id="11725-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="11725-108">Sel juhul peaks selle MSA-le juurdepääsemisel ja sellega sisselogimisel olema näha seadmed,  https://onedrive.live.com/recoverykey mille taastevõtmed talletati.</span><span class="sxs-lookup"><span data-stu-id="11725-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>

-<span data-ttu-id="87ebb-109">Kui seade oli krüptitud rühmapoliitika kaudu konfigureerimise tulemusena krüptitud, võib süsteemitaaste teavet talletada kohapealses Active Directorys.</span><span class="sxs-lookup"><span data-stu-id="87ebb-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>
+<span data-ttu-id="11725-109">Kui seade on domeenipõhise rühmapoliitika kaudu konfigureerimise tulemusena krüptitud, võidakse taasteteave talletada siseses Active Directorys.</span><span class="sxs-lookup"><span data-stu-id="11725-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>

+<span data-ttu-id="11725-110">Kui olete konfigureerinud lõpp-punkti kaitsepoliitika Azure Active Directory taastevõtme talletamiseks, kuid konkreetse seadme võtit pole üles laaditud, saate üleslaadimise käivitada, pöörates selle seadme taastevõtit MEM-konsooli kaudu.</span><span class="sxs-lookup"><span data-stu-id="11725-110">If you have configured Endpoint protection policy to store the recovery key in Azure Active Directory but the key for a specific device has not been uploaded, you can trigger the upload by rotating the recovery key for that device from the MEM console.</span></span> <span data-ttu-id="11725-111">Lisateavet leiate teemast [BitLockeri taastevõtmete pööramine.](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys)</span><span class="sxs-lookup"><span data-stu-id="11725-111">For details, see [Rotate BitLocker recovery keys](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys).</span></span>